patrickcortez/AurSh/docs/grm.md

 # GRM (Git Repo Manager)

-**GRM** is a built-in repository manager for AurShell that leverages the GitHub API and Git version control to search, install, upgrade, and manage repositories directly from the shell.
+**What it does**
+GRM is a built-in package manager for AurShell.
+Instead of downloading software from a centralized package repository, GRM searches and installs code directly from GitHub repositories.

+**Why it's cool**
-Unlike traditional package managers that maintain large offline indexes, GRM uses the GitHub REST API to perform live repository searches, ensuring you always get accurate and up-to-date results with zero local storage overhead.
+Because it uses GitHub directly, you get live, up-to-date results instantly with absolutely no local storage overhead.

 ---